rubixchain/learn/docs/developer-guides/setup/testnet.md

 The testnet is a development environment for testing your applications without risking real assets.

-Connecting to a network is the same process for every network — testnet, mainnet, or a private subnet.
+Connecting to a network is the same process for every network, whether testnet, mainnet, or a private subnet.
 You set the `network_mode` in `config.toml` and place the matching swarm key file in your node's root folder.
 The swarm key forms a private IPFS network so only nodes sharing the same key can connect.
 The file the node looks for depends on the network:

 | `network_mode` | Swarm key file |
 |---|---|